CrayLabs/SmartRedis/doc/data_structures.rst

 once they have been included in the ``DataSet`` object.
-Additionally, multiple metadata values can be added to a single field name, and the default behavior is to append the value to the field name if it exists, create if not.
+Additionally, multiple metadata values can be added to a single field name, and the default behavior is to append the value to the field name (creating the field if not already present).
 This behavior allows the ``DataSet`` metadata to function like one-dimensional arrays.
-However, if you would like to add multiple metadata values to a field name, you will need to add them one by one in an iterative manner.

-Also, note that in the above C++ example, the metadata scalar type must be specified with a ``SRMetaDataType`` enum value, and similar requirements exist for C and Fortran ``DataSet`` implementations.
+Also, note that in the above C++ example, the metadata scalar type must be specified with a ``SRMetaDataType`` enum value; similar requirements exist for C and Fortran ``DataSet`` implementations.

 Finally, the ``DataSet`` object is sent to the database using the ``Client.put_dataset()`` function, which is uniform across all clients.
-To emphasize once more, all interactions with the back-end database are handle by the Client API, not the DataSet API.
+To emphasize once more, all interactions with the backend database are handle by the Client API, not the DataSet API.